Adam Józef Potocki

 Count Adam Józef Potocki (24 February 1822, Łańcut – 15 June 1872, Krzeszowice) was a Polish politician from Galicia, who was a prominent advocate for the autonomy of that region.
 He owned numerous estates, steel mills in Silesia, and shares in the consortium building Galicia's railway lines.

 Biography

-He was the son of an army officer, Artur Potocki, and his wife, Zofia née Branicka, a well-known art collector.
+He was the son of an army officer, Count Artur Potocki, and his wife, Zofia née Countess Branicka, a well-known art collector.
 He initially studied at the University of Vienna then, from 1839 to 1840, at the University of Edinburgh and, in 1841, completed his studies at the University of Berlin.